 Records of the healing effects of spruce resin and methods of use date back to the time of Hippocrates.
 It was mostly used for skin diseases and injuries - healing wounds, inflammations, purulent and fungal ulcers, burns, abrasions, bruising, bruising and similar skin problems.

-The main and unique ingredient of Spruce is spruce resin, which can be harvested throughout the year.
+The main and unique ingredient of Smrekomaz is spruce resin, which can be harvested throughout the year.

 Spruce balm Smrekomaz is not a product of mass production.
-The contents of each pot are prepared, purified and filled by my hand.
+The contents of each pot are prepared, purified and filled by hand.
 Deviations in the amount of content may occur.
-The ointment is not tested on animals and is produced in accordance with the principles of good manufacturing practice.
+The balm is not tested on animals and is produced in accordance with the principles of good manufacturing practice.

 LINK)Beneficial effect of resin salve in treatment of severe pressure ulcers: a prospective, randomized and controlled multi-center trial; 2008 (